 What is salary sacrifice?

-Put simply, salary sacrificing is a pre-tax contribution from your income to your super account, so you’ll have more money to enjoy in retirement.
+Salary sacrificing is a pre-tax contribution from your income to your super account, so you’ll have more money to enjoy in retirement.
 The amount you choose comes out before you are paid, reducing your taxable income and giving an immediate tax benefit.
 This approach makes it as painless as possible!

 How does salary sacrificing work?

-Salary sacrifice also increases the amount of money you can enjoy when you retire.
+Salary sacrifice can also increase the amount of money you enjoy when you retire.

 What are the tax benefits?